cappe987/cappe987.github.io/_posts/2019-11-19-dynamic-vs-static.markdown

 # Static typing

+Statically typed languages tend to have better code completion.
+With your text editor correctly set up you can get red squiggly lines under a lot of what would result in a compiler error, saving you some time.
+You can also see the type signatures of variables and functions, reducing the chances of making incorrect assumptions.

+{% highlight python %}
+map(function, iterables)
+{% endhighlight %}

 The snippet above shows the type signature for the function `map` in Python.
-We can see that it wants a function and an iterable for input (according to hopefully good variable names).
+We can see that it wants a function and an iterable for input, according to the hopefully well-named parameters.
-Without knowing the meaning of map you can't tell what we should pass to it.
+Without knowing the meaning of map you can't tell what arguments you should pass to it.
 You could somewhat assume what counts as iterable, but it doesn't classify exactly what defines an iterable.
 Looking at the function parameter we can't tell anything about what type the argument should have.